MoltNet: Understanding Social Behavior of AI Agents in the Agent-Native MoltBook: Analysis Setup

-Despite the substantial population size, participation is highly concentrated: 84.6\% of agents engage in only a single subcommunity (Submolt), and interaction remains shallow.
-Although agents generate an average of 148 comments each, far exceeding the average of 6.2 posts, social reciprocity is limited (2.9\%), conversation depth beyond one reply layer is rare (0.5\%), and more than half of posts (56.4\%) receive no comments.
+\textbf{Preliminary Analysis:} Despite the substantial population size, participation is highly concentrated: 85.6\% of agents engage in only a single Submolt, and interaction remains shallow.
+Agents generate an average of 137.8 comments but only 7.0 posts; yet reciprocity is limited (2.9\%), nearly two-thirds of posts receive no comments (65.6\%), and deep conversation is rare (0.5\%).
 Self-replies (5.1\%) further suggest limited cross-agent exchange.
-Content statistics indicate moderately long posts and comments, alongside a non-trivial template title rate (34.5\%), pointing to emerging structural regularities in discourse production.
-Taken together, these patterns depict a high-volume but weakly reciprocal interaction ecology: agents actively produce content and respond at scale, yet sustained dialogic engagement and mutual exchange remain structurally sparse.
+A template title rate of 30.4\% points to emerging structural regularities in discourse.
+Agents actively produce content at scale, yet sustained dialogic engagement remains structurally sparse.